 7. Save up to 15% on discounted gift cards from Gift Card Granny or Raise.

-One of the easiest ways to save a little money is by finding discounted gift cards on Gift Card Granny or Raise.
-Plato’s Closet cards go fast, so you might want to set up an alert so you know when to buy!
+One of the easiest ways to save a little money is by finding discounted gift cards on Gift Card Granny, Gift Rocket, or Raise.
+Plato’s Closet gift cards go fast, so you might want to set up an alert so you know when to buy!

 8. It takes about three weeks for Plato’s Closet to put items on clearance.

-If you see something you’ve just got to have, I’d grab it ASAP.
-But if you aren’t too worried about losing it, come back in a few weeks to see if it made its way to the clearance rack.
+If you see something you’ve just gotta have, I’d grab it ASAP.
+But, if you aren’t too worried about losing it, come back in a few weeks to see if it made its way to the clearance rack.

 9. Join their loyalty program to get up to 20% off your purchase.